 Organization Required information Register You can log in and out of the conference at your convenience.
 Your microphone and camera will be turned off by the hosts at your entrance to the conference room.
-Feel free to connect your camera to make the meeting more personal, however we ask you to keep your microphone turned off during the presentations.
-Presentations The chairs will broadcast the recorded presentations provided to avoid possible technical issues that would affect the scheduling of the talks.
+Feel free to connect your camera to make the meeting more personal, however we ask you to keep your microphone turned off at all times (unless connected by a host).
+Presentations The chairs will broadcast the recorded presentations provided by the presenters to avoid possible technical issues that would affect the scheduling of the talks.
+The presenters will be live during their presentation slot and will join with their cameras and microphones on for the discussion.
 Some presenters have requested to give their talks live.
 In these cases, we will have the recordings prepared in case of any technical issue.
-We ask you to log into the conference 10 minutes before the start of your presentation.
-Make sure that your audio settings and camera are working, you can try your microphone with the Zoom audio trial.
 The presentations are organised in two sessions per day, a morning and an afternoon session, with a coffee break in each one.
-If it fits your schedule, we encourage you to stay tuned during the coffee break, where we can continue the discussion on the presentations or on any other interesting topics.
-There will be one plenary talk in each session, featuring a 50-minute presentation by an invited speaker, with 10 minutes for discussion.
-The rest of the talks will be either 15 or 30 minutes, with a 3-minute discussion period.
+We will remain online for the coffee break so that we can continue the discussion on the presentations or on any other interesting topics.
+We recommend you to attend to all the talks in a session (at least between breaks), since there might be slight delays or advancements.
+This way, you can make sure that you don't miss the beginning of a talk that you are potentially interested in.
+There will be one plenary talk in each session, featuring a 50 to 60-minute presentation by an invited speaker, with 10 minutes for discussion.
+The rest of the talks will be either 15 or 30 minutes, with a 5-minute discussion period.

-Information for Presenters Competition: best PhD talk We want to encourage the participation of scientists in the early stages of their career, so we have organised a competition for the best PhD presentation.
+Information for Attendees Competition: best PhD talk We want to encourage the participation of scientists in the early stages of their career, so we have organised a competition for the best PhD presentation.
 The best talk will be chosen through a Zoom poll each day of the conference (one vote per person per day).
 The winners will receive a gift sent to their homes or offices.
 The voting will be done at the end of each day, so don't forget to stay until the end!
 Questions and answers The symposium aims to be interactive, therefore questions and discussion are encouraged.
-The attendees will ask their questions in the two following ways: - ⇒ Questions in the Chat box.
+You can raise your questions in the two following ways: - ⇒ Post your questions in the Chat box.
 The chair will read your questions for the presenter once the discussions start.
-In case there is no time for a question, we encouraged the attendees to contact you or to ask it again at the coffee break. - ⇒ Raising the hand using the Zoom button.
-The chair will call the attendee to speak and turn on their microphone so that he or she can ask you their question.
-We encouraged the attendees to turn on their cameras so that the discussion is livelier.
+In case there is no time for your question, we encourage you to send it to the speaker, or ask it again at the coffee break if the presenter managed to join. - ⇒ Raise your hand using the Zoom button and wait for the chair to call your name.
+Once it is your turn, your microphone will be turned on by the chair and you can ask your question to the speaker.
+We also encourage you to turn on your camera so that the discussion is livelier.
 Credits for Students University of Oulu students: